03-06-2024

 • Full-face masks can only use quantitative fit training

-In terms of who needs to carry out this procedure, it needs to be done by a trained employee who has taken the relevant Health and Safety course in qualitative or quantitative face fit testing, and who is given the designated job by the company.
+This procedure needs to be carried out by a trained employee who has taken the relevant Health and Safety course in qualitative or quantitative face fit testing and who is given the designated job by the company.

-Testing employees also need to be given the appropriate information and job guidance for every fit, so they can best match the mask to their needs.
+Tested employees must also be given the appropriate information and job guidance for every fit to best match the mask to their needs.

 "RPE fit testing should be conducted by a competent person - you should take steps to ensure that person who carries out the fit test is appropriately trained, qualified and experienced, and is provided with appropriate information to undertake each particular task," the HSE states.